 Next, you would need to turn the water for the hose all the way and then move it around so that the spray hits as much of the inside of the tank as possible.
 Once the tank is full or close to full, you would need to empty it again.
 Lastly, you can repeat this for the second or third time if it has been a while since you last cleaned out your black water tank.

 You would repeat this process as well when you have been having issues with the odors of backups.
-If you want to know how much it will cost for you to use an RV dump station, here is an articleOpens in a new tab. that I have written for you.
+If you want to know how much it will cost for you to use an RV dump station, here is an article that I have written for you.

 6. Boiling Water Method: The Best and Easiest Way for Water Treatment